The 50th Anniversary of US Wildlife Conservation stamps!

 Mr. Hines died November 6, 1994 in Falls Church, Virginia.

-With one exception (for the 1954 8-Cent Statue of Liberty stamps), ALL United States Postage Stamps before 1957 were made with only 1 primary "wash color".
+With one exception (for the 1954 8-Cent Statue of Liberty stamps ), ALL United States Postage Stamps before 1957 were made with only 1 primary "wash color".
 Beginning in 1957, stamps designed with more than 1 primary color started to become more common.
 The 1957 Wildlife Conservation Stamp featuring the Whooping Crane, also designed by artist Bob Hines, is a fine example.
 As you just read in the Bob Hines biography above, the British philatelic press selected that as one of the World's Top 10 Best Stamps for 1957 - quite an honor indeed!

-These rare 50 year old stamps (4 total in each hand-signed numbered corner plate block) would make a truly superb gift for any stamp collector or a great addition to your own stamp collection!
+These rare 1956 stamps (4 total in each hand-signed numbered corner plate block) would make a truly superb gift for any stamp collector or a great addition to your own stamp collection!
 It could also be a wonderful way to introduce a young person to one of the world's most popular hobbies - Stamp Collecting.
 Imagine these rare stamps as the start of a new US stamp collection!

 Here's an interesting fact you might not know.
 The famous patriotic American Ben Franklin went on the record to say the Wild Turkey was such a noble bird, he felt strongly it was more deserving than the Bald Eagle to serve as our National Symbol.
 That's right, he actually considered the Bald Eagle as more of a scavenger bird.
 Interesting, isn't it?
 Why not OWN these rare stamps and tell this story to others yourself?
 They will become a family heirloom!

-For a very limited time, we are offering these extremely rare artist-signed corner Plate Blocks of 4 connected stamps at 80% OFF Appraised Value!
+For a very limited time, we are offering these extremely rare artist-signed

 (PLUS, we will include packaging, handling and insured USPS delivery at NO extra charge!)

-Labeled with the Internet Content Rating Association.
-Bookmark WildlifeStamp.com to come back and visit later!
-This site is rated safe for kids of all ages!
+Site map for #1 Wildlife Conservation Postage Stamp web site | Bookmark WildlifeStamp.com to come back and visit later! | Labeled with the Internet Content Rating Association. | This site is rated safe for kids of all ages.

-Please take the time to bookmark WildlifeStamp.com now!
+Please take time to Bookmark WildlifeStamp.com NOW!

-This web site is proud to use Valid HTML 4.01!
-This web site is proud to use Valid CSS!
-This web site is proud to pass testing in HTML Tidy!
-Vote for Us on Top Sites of America Web Sites List!
-Vote for this web site on Top NC and SC Web Sites List!
-No errors or warnings in Web Design Group Validator!
-This web site is proud to pass in HTML Validator Pro! eXTReMe Tracker
+This web site is proud to use Valid XHTML 1.0. | This web site is proud to use Valid CSS. | This web site is proud to pass testing in HTML Tidy. | Vote for Us on Top Sites of America Web Sites List. | Vote for this web site on Top NC and SC Web Sites List. | No errors or warnings in Web Design Group Validator. | This website is proud to pass in HTML Validator Pro. | Wildlife Stamp Tracker